henry123-boy/Dynamicfuion_python/README.md

 Python 3.8 or above is required.
 Check out the official [website](https://www.python.org/downloads/) for a distributive for your platform, if needed.
 In addition, working `pip` package is required to set up other dependencies (typically, included with the Python installation; if not, the [get-pip.py](https://pip.pypa.io/en/stable/installation/) is the recommended way to obtain it, even for Ubuntu users.)

 #### PyTorch ####
-Stock PyTorch 1.9.0 or later for CUDA 11.1 should be installed following the standard procedure from the PyTorch official ['Get Started' page](https://pytorch.org/get-started/locally).
+PyTorch 1.9.0 or later for CUDA 11.1 should be installed following the standard `Pip` procedure from the PyTorch official ['Get Started' page](https://pytorch.org/get-started/locally).

 #### Open3D ####
-Unlkine PyTorch, Open3D still needs to be built from source in order to use CUDA.
+Unlike PyTorch, Open3D still needs to be built from source in order to use CUDA.
 Hence, download [version 0.13.0](https://github.com/isl-org/Open3D/releases/tag/v0.13.0) Source Code from official GitHub releases or clone the [repository](https://github.com/isl-org/Open3D) and checkout the v0.13.0 tag.
 Be sure to [initialize and update the submodules](https://stackoverflow.com/a/4438292/844728).

 Here are the [detailed instructions](media/Open3D_Build_Instructions.md) on how to go about building Open3D with CUDA support after you obtain the sources.

+### Building the C++ Open3D extension ###

+This should be relatively simple as it follows the general pattern of [building Open3D](media/Open3D_Build_Instructions.md).
+For the CMake options, the `BUILD_CUDA_MODULE` option is set by default to `ON`, but we recommend setting `-DBUILD_CPP_TESTS=ON` as well to be able to run C++ tests and write your own tests for debugging purposes.

+As far as CMake build targets go, the `nnrt_cpp` target is only necessary to build the tests.
+The `install-pip-package` target is the one you'll want to have built to try out the rest of the code with the `nnrt` python package.

 #### Other Python Dependencies ####

-The rest of the dependencies can be installed by simply running ```pip install -r requirements.txt```.
+The rest of the dependencies can normally be installed by simply running ```pip install -r requirements.txt```.
 Some (like `CuPy`) may take a while to build.

-### Building the C++ Open3D extension ###

-This should be relatively simple as it follows the general pattern of [building Open3D](media/Open3D_Build_Instructions.md).
-The `BUILD_CUDA_MODULE` CMake option is set by default to `ON`, but we recommend setting `-DBUILD_CPP_TESTS=ON` as well, to be able to run C++ tests and write your own tests for debugging purposes.

-As far as CMake build targets go, the `nnrt_cpp` target is only necessary to build tests.
-The `install-pip-package` target is the one you'll want to try out the rest of the code with the `nnrt` python package.

 ### Preparing the Data ###